-Ordinance No. 2020-XX
+Ordinance No. 2020-16

-AN ORDINANCE ADOPTIING AN AMENDMENT TO THE POLICY AND OBJECTIVES SECTION OF VOLUME 1 OF THE BUDGET FOR FY 2020 FOR PARK CITY MUNICIPAL CORPORATION AND ITS RELATED AGENCIES.
+AN ORDINANCE AMENDING VOLUME I: EXECUTIVE SUMMARY: POLICIES AND OBJECTIVES, PART I - PUBLIC SERVICE CONTRACTS IN THE ADJUSTED BUDGET FOR FY 2020 FOR PARK CITY MUNICIPAL CORPORATION AND ITS RELATED AGENCIES.

-WHEREAS, Utah State law requires that city budgets be adopted by ordinance; and
+WHEREAS, Utah State law requires that city budgets be adopted by ordinance and Park City includes several administrative policies within the budget documents; and

-WHEREAS, a public hearing was held on December 19, 2019 at the City Council regularly scheduled meeting, complying with State law.
+WHEREAS, a public hearing was held on March 5, 2020 at the City Council's regularly scheduled meetings.

-NOW, THEREFORE, BE IT ORDAINED by the City Council of Park City Utah that:
+NOW, THEREFORE, BE IT ORDAINED by the City Council of Park City, Utah that: